Non-Refundable Housing Fee

 The Residence Life Staff has the right to call mandatory meetings with a room, suite, floor or building as deemed necessary by appropriate staff.
 Non-attendance at any mandatory meeting will result in a residence life fine.

 Abandonment of Property

-Any student personal property that is left in a vacated room will be disposed of
+Any student personal property that is left in a vacated room will be disposed of within 24 hours.

 Protection of Personal Property

-fire, theft, or otherwise, or for the direct or consequential damages arising from loss of, or any interruption of, any utility service provided by Saint Augustine’s
+The University does not assume any responsibility for loss of, damage to, or theft of students’ personal property anywhere in the residential facilities, whether by fire, theft, or otherwise, or for the direct or consequential damages arising from loss of, or any interruption of, any utility service provided by Saint Augustine’s

 REPORTING OF FIRES